 When you open a door to enter Model 3, the touchscreen powers on and you can operate all controls.
-To drive Model 3:

-- Press the brake pedal Model 3 powers on and is ready to drive - Select a drive mode move the drive stalk down for Drive or up for Reverse (see Shifting on page 66).
+To shift Model 3, press the brake pedal and swipe up for Drive or down for Reverse on the touchscreen's drive mode strip (see Shifting on page 69).